 The cheapest models have no protective padding and are more suitable for transporting equipment in the car.
 Padded bags are advisable for flights, as checked baggage can otherwise be easily damaged when loading and unloading the aircraft and on the baggage carousel.
 Padded ski bags are also available in a small version with simple padding for one pair of skis.
 These are usually carried over the shoulder.
 The larger ski bags with double padding hold up to four pairs of skis, offer a little more space and usually have wheels so that they can be transported more easily.

 The next step is to pack your boots.
 The best way to save space is to place them at the top or bottom of the bag.
 To do this, place the first boot so that the sole is parallel to the top or bottom wall of the bag.
-The second shoe is placed in the bag the other way round so that the two form a rectangle.
-This way, the bulky shoes take up the least space.
-Repeat this if you are taking several shoes with you.
+Then place the second boot in the bag the other way round so that the two form a rectangle.
+This way, the bulky boots take up the least space.
+Repeat this if you are taking several boots with you.

 The helmet goes at the other end.
 If you want, you can use the helmet as protection for your ski goggles or sunglasses.
 Simply place the goggles in the helmet and put your ski gloves over them as padding, for example.
-The hard side of the helmet faces upwards, the gloves lie on the skis.
-The goggles are well protected in between and the space is optimally utilised.
+Have the hard side of the helmet face upwards and the gloves rest on the skis.
+The goggles are well protected in between and space is optimally utilised.
 By positioning the boots at one end and the helmet at the opposite end, the weight is distributed more evenly in the bag.
-This prevents cumbersome lugging and slipping of items.
+This facilitates transport and helps prevent slipping of items.

-The bulkiest and heaviest items are now packed.
-The clothes can now be placed between the bindings, preferably so that all the cavities are filled.
-To really make the most of the space, it is advisable to utilise every surface: For example, place the ski socks inside the boots.
+The bulkiest and heaviest items now have their turn.
+The clothes can be placed between the bindings, preferably so that all the cavities are filled.
+To really make the most of the space, it is advisable to utilise every nook and cranny: For example, place the ski socks inside the boots.
 If you also roll your clothes tightly instead of folding them, you save space and also prevent them from creasing.

 Last up are the ski poles.
 The safest and most space-saving way to store them is to place one pole on each outer wall.
 When closing the bag, you just have to make sure that you don’t put your weight on top of the bag.
-Many ski bags have additional pockets on the outside and offer extra storage space.
+Many ski bags have additional pockets on the outside, offering extra storage space.
 This means you can store a lot.
-The ski bag and equipment are then packed and ready for your winter holiday.
+The ski bag including equipment is now packed and ready for your winter holiday.

 The exact packing method also depends a little on the bag model.
 Some bags have separate compartments for ski boots, for example, while others have compression straps that compress the volume and thus save even more space.

 In order to be able to use the ski bag for as long as possible, it should also be well looked after.
-It helps if the ski equipment is not placed wet and dirty in the bag.
+It helps if the ski equipment is not placed in the bag while still wet or dirty.
 Ski bags can be cleaned well with a damp cloth.
 To avoid mould and bad odours, the bag should be left open in the fresh air for at least one day after use.

 Safety first when transporting in the car

-If you go on a skiing holiday by car, you have several options: You can transport the equipment on the roof or in the car, i.e. on the back seat or in the boot.
-The advantage of transporting your equipment in the car is that it is protected from the wind and weather and you don’t have to carry an additional roof load.
+If you decide go to your ski holiday by car, you have several options: You can transport the equipment on the roof or in the car, i.e. on the back seat or in the boot.
+The advantage of transporting your equipment in the car is that it is protected from the wind and weather and you don’t have to carry an additional load on your roof.
 However, long skis in particular often pose a space problem.
-They can also obstruct the driver’s view, slide back and forth when cornering or even slide forwards when braking!
-As a result, they are not only potentially damaged, but also jeopardise the safety of the occupants and cause accidents.
+They can also obstruct the driver’s view, slide back and forth when turning corners, or even slide forwards when braking!
+As a result, they are not only potentially damaged, but also jeopardise the safety of the occupants and may cause accidents.

-It is therefore particularly important to secure them so that they do not move during the journey, for example with seat belts.
+It is therefore particularly important to secure them, for example using seat belts, so that they do not move during the journey.
 It is also advisable to cover the back seat or the folded seats and the boot with a tarpaulin or blanket in advance.
 This protects the car from scratches and moisture.
-Before attaching the skis, the driver should check from the driver’s seat that the position of the skis really does not impair their view or their hand movements.
+Before attaching the skis, the driver should check from the driver’s seat that the position of the skis indeed does not impair their view or their hands’ range of motion.
 Because once you have packed everything and then realise that you can’t see well, you have to start all over again.
 The skis can be stowed in a ski bag for protection.
 A ski bag can also be an advantage when travelling by car, especially if there isn’t much space.
 This way you can pack everything compactly and safely.

-Transporting ski equipment on the roof: what you need to bear in mind
+Transporting ski equipment on the roof: what to bear in mind

 But not every car has space for skis.
 In a small car, there is often not enough space to transport ski equipment, even with the rear seats folded down.
 If there are also several people travelling in the car, it usually becomes too cramped.
 This is where a ski rack or roof box comes in handy.

-Before buying a roof transport for the equipment, you should take measurements.
+Before buying a roof transport system for your equipment, you should take measurements.
 Especially for cars with a glass sliding roof, it is better if the glass remains free so as not to damage it.
 You should also check how much weight you are allowed to transport on the car roof.
-This varies depending on the car model: the authorised roof load can be found in the handbook.
-The dimensions of the roof transport are also important.
-According to road traffic regulations, the maximum width for loads on the roof is 2.55 metres.
+This varies depending on the car model: the maximum authorised roof load can be found in your car’s manual.
+The dimensions of the roof transport system are also important.
+According to EU road traffic regulations, the maximum width for loads on the roof is 2.55 metres.
 The height of the car including the roof load must not be higher than 4 metres and the roof load must not protrude too far to the front or rear.
 An excess of 2.50 metres is permitted at the front and 1.50 metres at the rear.

 Ski racks for the roof: keeping everything protected